codeconomics/DataTools/ReadMe.md

    `--totalreport`  If selected, it will generate a total report for all pids provided in root path
    `--pid TEXT`     If provided, it will only check the given pid
    `--help`         Show this message and exit.

+ ### SanityCheck.py

+ This file must be included in the working directory
  **key constant variables:**

  Here are some changeable variables in `sanity_check` method